Skip to content

 As a baseline for comparison, you can compare between records with HyperLogLog bins representing the same kind of data set specific to your use case.
 At a minimum, you need to define two HyperLogLog data sets so that their relationships can be explored.
 The exact meaning of the data is up to you.

-• Continuing the example of bank fraud in Some business use cases, you have records that you are certain show fraud.
+• Continuing the example of bank fraud in the use cases described above, you have records that you are certain show fraud.
 With the data returned by HyperLogLog, your application can find the probability that other records match the pattern of the identified records.

-• Continuing the example of online sales conversion rate in Some business use cases, the following need to be defined:
+• Continuing the example of online sales conversion rate in the use cases described above, the following need to be defined:

 • Date/time of login to the website